ajay-dhangar/algo/docs/basic-dsa/Strings/Highest freqyuency letter.md

 - char highestLetter = ' '; : This initializes highestLetter to an empty character.
 - int highestCount = 0; : This initializes highestCount to zero.
-- for (char letter : frequency.keySet()) { ... }: This loop iterates over the keys (letters) in the frequency map.
+- for `(char letter : frequency.keySet()) { ... }`: This loop iterates over the keys (letters) in the frequency map.
-- if (frequency.get(letter) > highestCount) { ... }: Inside the loop, this condition checks if the current letter’s frequency is greater than highestCount.
+- if `(frequency.get(letter) > highestCount) { ... }`: Inside the loop, this condition checks if the current letter’s frequency is greater than highestCount.
 If so, it updates highestCount and sets highestLetter to the current letter.

 #### Return Statement: